xARPES/xARPES/README.md

 # Contributing

 Contributions to the code are most welcome. xARPES is intended to co-develop alongside the increasing complexity of experimental ARPES data sets.
 Contributions can be made by forking the code and creating a pull request.
 Importing of file formats from different beamlines is particularly encouraged.
+Files useful for developers can be found in `/dev_tool`, such as the `Rmd2py.py` script for the development of examples.

 # Installation